 You’re showing up in ChatGPT’s retrieval logs.
-But you’re not getting cited in AI recommendations.
-Here’s why: there’s a hidden filter between retrieval and citation.
+But you’re not getting cited.
+Here’s why: ALM Corp’s analysis of 1.2M ChatGPT responses reveals a hidden filter.
 It kills 85% of pages that made it past the first gate.

-Key Takeaway: ChatGPT retrieves an average of 20-40 pages per query but cites only 3-5 in its final answer.
+Key Takeaway: ChatGPT retrieves 20-40 pages per query but cites only 3-5 in its final answer.
 This creates an 85% citation failure rate even among retrieved content.
-Analysis of 1.2M responses by ALM Corp shows that citation selection operates independently from retrieval.
+Citation selection operates independently from retrieval, with different ranking factors controlling each stage.
 Schema markup delivers 2-4x citation improvement.
-Original research increases citation rates by 45%.
+Original research increases citation rates by 45 percentage points (67% vs 22%).
 Domain Authority correlates at only r=0.18 with citation probability.
+Brand search volume correlates at r=0.334—nearly 2x stronger.
+This makes it the most predictive signal for AI recommendations.

 TL;DR

-• 85% of retrieved pages never get cited — ChatGPT pulls 20-40 pages per query but only recommends 3-5 (ALM Corp analysis of 1.2M ChatGPT responses)
+85% of retrieved pages never get cited — ChatGPT pulls 20-40 pages per query.
+It only recommends 3-5 (ALM Corp analysis of 1.2M ChatGPT responses)

-• The Retrieval-Citation Split shows that backlinks and Domain Authority (r=0.18 correlation) help with retrieval but have near-zero effect on citation selection, while schema markup delivers 2-4x citation improvement and original research increases citation rates by 45% (Fuel Online analysis of 1,000+ domains; Digital Bloom analysis of 325K+ indexed prompts)
+Backlinks help retrieval but fail at citation — Domain Authority correlates at r=0.18 with citation probability.
+Schema markup delivers 2-4x citation improvement.
+Original research increases citation rates by 45% (Fuel Online analysis of 1,000+ domains; Digital Bloom analysis of 325K+ indexed prompts)

-• Original research increases citation rates by 45% — pages with proprietary data get cited at 67% vs 22% for aggregated content (Digital Bloom analysis)
+Original research increases citation rates by 45 percentage points — Pages with proprietary data get cited at 67%.
+Aggregated content gets cited at 22% (Digital Bloom analysis)

-• The Brand Search Signal shows that brand search volume correlates with AI citation at r=0.334 — nearly 2x stronger than Domain Authority (r=0.18) — with brands over 1,000 monthly branded searches achieving 67% AI citation rate versus 18% for brands under 100 monthly searches (Fuel Online analysis of 1,000+ domains)
+Brand search volume predicts citations 2x better than Domain Authority — Brands over 1,000 monthly searches achieve 67% citation rate.
+Brands under 100 monthly searches achieve 18% (Fuel Online analysis of 1,000+ domains)

 The Hidden Two-Stage Funnel in AI Recommendations